Enkhtur247/hello-world/README.md

 # hello-world
-I am Enkhtur Erdenebileg.
-I am working on optoelectronics field in Germany.
+Hello!
+I am completely new to GitHUb and programming as well.
+I am happy to found GitHUb.